 Tour 4 - From Growing Our Economy to Visionary Organizing, Growing Our Souls, and the Next American Revolution

-Tour Guide: Rich Feldman is a member of the James and Grace Lee Boggs Center's Nurture Community Leadership program.
-He spent 20 years on the assembly line at Ford Motor Company and currently works for the International UAW.
+Presenter: Rich Feldman is a member of the James and Grace Lee Boggs Center?s Nurture Community Leadership program.
+He currently works for the International UAW.
 Tour or Transition?
-Travel to the Packard Plant, Poletown Plant, Hope District, Feedom Freedom Growers, Heidleberg Project.
-Learn how we are moving from War Zones to Peace Zones, from Land Grabs and Agribusiness by re-imagining for our children through place - based community building and new forms of self-government.
+You be the judge, as you travel to the Packard Plant, Poletown Plant, Hope District, Feedom Freedom Growers, Heidleberg Project, and maybe the Boggs School.
+On the way, Rich will point out examples of how the community is moving into the 21st century.

 Tour 5 - Climate Change - An Up Close Look